dgaydukov/cert-aws/sa/files/sa.md

 </CORSConfiguration>
 ```
 Useful elements:
-* `AllowedMethod` can be one of GET/PUT/POST/DELETE/HEAD, if request is non-simple, OPTIONS automatically would work for such request (you shouldn't and can't add OPTIONS to AllowedMethod tag).
+* `AllowedMethod` can be one of GET/PUT/POST/DELETE/HEAD, if request is non-simple, OPTIONS automatically would work for such request (you can't add OPTIONS to AllowedMethod tag).
 * `AllowedHeader` - specifies which headers are allowed in a preflight request in `Access-Control-Request-Headers` header
 * `ExposeHeader` - header in the response that you want customers to be able to access from their applications
 Object Lock - store objects using WORM (write-once-read-many), so you can prevent objects to be deleted/overwritten for some time or indefinitely.
 There are two retention modes: